 - poor animal management

-What to do if you are being affected by a nuisance
+What to do if you're affected by a nuisance

-If you're being affected by an inteference, you should:
+If you're affected by an inteference, you should:

 - approach the person causing the nuisance and explain the problem politely